-A lot, actually.
-Acne Vulgaris, commonly known as acne, is a skin condition that is caused by several factors.
+A lot.
+Acne Vulgaris, commonly known as acne, is a skin condition caused by several factors.
 Sometimes, it could be genetic - if you have a family history of acne.
-Other times it could be a result of poor food choices or poor choice of makeup.
+Other times it could result from poor food choices or poor choice of makeup.
 The leading cause of adult acne, however, is your hormones.

 When a hormonal imbalance occurs in a woman, the sebaceous glands produce more oil than they used to and cause your skin pores to be inflamed and blocked.
 This leads to bacterial growth and colonization, which triggers the formation that we see on the skin.

 Hormones are primarily at play in your adolescence (sex hormonal growth in puberty), during pregnancy, and during menopause.
 These are usually periods where many women suffer from hormonal acne.
 A study shows that 50% of women between ages 20 to 29 are plagued with hormonal acne, while 29% of women aged 40 - 49 also struggle.
 These are critical stages where the hormones come out to play in full.
 A lot is going on with a woman's body at this point, which may trigger hormonal imbalance, which spurs acne's growth.

 How Can I Tell If Acne is Hormonal?

 If you notice acne forming when you're menstruating, dealing with polycystic ovarian syndrome, having increased levels of androgen, or dealing with menopause, it could be hormonal acne.
 Hormonal adult acne is typically around the mouth, jawline, and neck.

 What are the Best Non-Hormonal Supplements to Treat Acne?